 The Credit Union is subject to various regulatory capital requirements administered by the NCUA.
-Failure to meet minimum capital requirements can initiate certain mandatory-and possibly additional discretionary-actions by regulators that, if undertaken, could have a direct material effect on the Credit Union's financial statements.
+Failure to meet minimum capital requirements can initiate certain mandatory - and possibly additional discretionary - actions by regulators that, if undertaken, could have a direct material effect on the Credit Union's financial statements.
 Under capital adequacy regulations and the regulatory framework for Prompt Corrective Action, the Credit Union must meet specific capital regulations that involve quantitative measures of the Credit Union's assets, liabilities, and certain off-balance-sheet items as calculated under generally accepted accounting principles.
 The Credit Union's capital amounts and net worth classification are also subject to qualitative judgments by the regulators about components, risk weightings, and other factors.

 Quantitative measures established by regulation to ensure capital adequacy require the Credit Union to maintain minimum amounts and ratios (set forth in the following table) of net worth (as defined in the regulations) to assets and risk-based net worth (RBNW) ratios (as defined).
-As of December 31, 2017, the Credit Union's RBNW requirement was 5.47%.
+As of December 31, 2018, the Credit Union's RBNW requirement was 5.46%.
 The minimum ratio to be considered complex under the regulatory framework is 6.00%.
-Management believes that, as of December 31, 2017, the Credit Union meets all capital adequacy requirements to which it is subject.
+Management believes that, as of December 31, 2018, the Credit Union meets all capital adequacy requirements to which it is subject.
 No conditions or events have occurred since the calculation date that management believes have changed the Credit Union's category.

-As of December 31, 2017, the most recent call reporting period, the NCUA has categorized the Credit Union as well capitalized under the regulatory framework for Prompt Corrective Action.
+As of December 31, 2018, the most recent call reporting period, the NCUA has categorized the Credit Union as well capitalized under the regulatory framework for Prompt Corrective Action.
 To be categorized as well capitalized, the Credit Union must maintain a minimum net worth ratio of 7.00%.
-The Credit Union's actual capital amounts and ratios as of December 31, 2017, are also presented in the table (dollars in thousands):
+The Credit Union's actual capital amounts and ratios as of December 31, 2018, are also presented in the table (dollars in thousands):

-To Be Adequately Capitalized Under Prompt Corrective To Be Well Capitalized Under Prompt Corrective Actua al Action Prov /isions Action Provisions December 31, 2017 Amount Ratio Amount Ratio Amount Ratio Net worth Risk-based net worth \$ 154,650 10.02% \$ 92,605 6.00% \$ 108,039 7.00% requirement \$ 78,785 5.47% N/A N/A N/A N/A December 31, 2016 Net worth Risk-based net worth \$ 142,101 9.89% \$ 86,209 6.00% \$ 100,577 7.00% requirement \$ 81,954 5.69% N/A N/A N/A N/A
+To Be Adequately To Be Well Capitalized Capitalized Under Prompt Under Prom pt Corrective Actua al Cor rective Act ion Provisions Action P rovisions December 31, 2018 Amount Ratio - Amount Ratio Amount Ratio Net worth Risk-based net worth requirement \$ 172,426 \$ 88,368 10.74% 5.46% \$ 96,327 N/A 6.00% N/A \$ 112,382 N/A 7.00% N/A December 31, 2017 Net worth Risk-based net worth \$ 154,650 10.02% \$ 92,605 6.00% \$ 108,039 7.00% requirement \$ 78,785 5.47% N/A N/A N/A N/A

-Because the RBNW ratio of 5.47% is less than the net worth ratio of 10.02%, the Credit Union retains its original category.
+Because the RBNW ratio of 5.46% is less than the net worth ratio of 10.74%, the Credit Union retains its original category.
 Further, in performing its calculation of total assets, the Credit Union used the average of the three month-end balances over the calendar quarter option, as permitted by regulation.

-Note 12 - Related Party Transactions
+Note 12 - Related-Party Transactions

 In the normal course of business, the Credit Union extends credit to members of the board of directors, supervisory committee members, and executive officers.
-The aggregate loans to related parties at December 31, 2017 and 2016, were approximately \$4,411,000 and \$3,983,000, respectively.
-Deposits from related parties at December 31, 2017 and 2016, amounted to approximately \$2,274,000 and \$2,363,000, respectively.
+The aggregate loans to related parties at December 31, 2018 and 2017, were approximately \$5,007,000 and \$4,411,000, respectively.
+In addition, there is also a split dollar loan to a related party, as disclosed in note 14.
+Deposits from related parties at December 31, 2018 and 2017, amounted to approximately \$1,957,000 and \$2,274,000, respectively.